lanl/dsi/docs/intro-dev.rst

 DSI basic functionality is contained within the middleware known as the *core*.
 The DSI core is focused on delivering user-queries on unified metadata which can be distributed across many files and security domains.
 DSI currently supports Linux, and is tested on RedHat- and Debian-based distributions.
-The DSI core is a home for DSI Plugins and an interface for DSI Backends.
+The DSI core is a home for DSI Readers/Writers and an interface for DSI Backends.